sunpy/sunpy/docs/guide/acquiring_data/database.rst

 In the following snippet, the operations from the sections 5.3, 5.2, and 5.1 are undone.
-Note the following changes: there are no longer any tags anymore saved in the database, there is no entry which is starred and there are again entries with no end of observation time.
+Note the following changes: there are no longer any tags anymore saved in the database, there is no entry which is starred and the entries with no end of observation time are back.

     >>> database.undo(4)  # undo the edits from 5.3 (4 records have been affected)
     >>> print(display_entries(